-For and against: Weight Watchers' rebrand to WW to focus on 'wellness'
+For and against: Weight Watchers wellness-induced rebrand / WW

 Weight Watchers announced this week it would rebrand to WW, ditching its 'diet' image to capitalise on the wellness trend.
 But is it a savvy refresh or a lightweight move for the 55-year-old advertiser?
 Two industry execs offer their differing takes on the wholesale shift in strategy.